Futures trading and online committy trading at Fort Wealth Trading Company LLC

 The Trader's Pendulum

 J.B.
-Slear and his associates at Fort Wealth Trading Company, LLC are always anxious to share market trading concepts.
+Slear of Fort Wealth Trading Company, LLC is always anxious to share market trading concepts.
 A good one to learn about is called "The Trader's Pendulum."
-Here's an overview of how it works:
+A review of recent economic history shows how the pendulum swings:

 All healthy markets have an ebb & flow pattern to them.
 The same goes for the flow of money.